 Free trial clusters can be created under the same terms as clusters created via the GUI console.

 Our APIs are engineered and operated for high levels of availability.
 However, you should not expect that our APIs have the same level of availability as a managed cluster and you should not build any dependency on the APIs into availability of your service.
 While we do not provide formal SLAs for the APIs, we aim for 99.95% availability (ie up to ~20 mins downtime per month).
-Longer maintenance outages may be schedule with appropriate notice.
+Longer maintenance outages may be scheduled with appropriate notice.
 Consequently, any service dependent on the APIs should be able to cope gracefully with periods of unavailability of up to a few minutes.
 Planned and unplanned outages are communicated via https://status.instaclustr.com/.

 All requests to the API must use Basic Authentication and contain a valid username and either a provisioning API key or a read-only provisioning API Key.